RavenLRS/raven/docs/TX_RADIO.md

 - Connect the output of the 5V regulator to the diode anode (the side without the mark).
 - Connect the diode cathode (the side with the mark) to the 5V pin in the board.

+## Print a case

+Cases for TX modules are available in the [cases/tx] directory.

 TODO: Add link to the general configuration/usage once we write that document.